 Please note: The Forum is closed and operates under Chatham House rules.

-- May 2018: Livelihoods, employment and development: the economic dimensions of displacement and migration (summary forthcoming)
+- May 2018: Livelihoods, employment and development: the economic dimensions of displacement and migration (summary below)

 - February 2018: Responsibility sharing for large-scale population movements: are safe and legal pathways part of the solution? (summary)